AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 #### Continuation token

 The continuation token field is used in support of server-side pagination.
 A continuation token is a mechanism used to handle large amounts of data efficiently.
-When you request data from a data view using the AVEVA Data Hub REST API, there might be too many results to retrieve all at once.
+When you request data from a data view using the CONNECT data services REST API, there might be too many results to retrieve all at once.
 To address this, the API provides you with a subset of the data and a continuation token.

 The continuation token parameter is available when working with streams or data views.
 When working with streams, select the checkbox to include the parameter in your request when no value is set.